balchua/microk8s-actions/README.md

 New from `v0.4.0`

+**Optional**

-**Optional** Side loading images automatically loads image tarballs to MicroK8s Containerd.
+Side load images automatically loads image tarballs to MicroK8s Containerd.
 You can use this to automatically load your images into MicroK8s, without using a registry .

 Example: `/home/runner/sideload/`

 Please note that this is applicable during MicroK8s installation.